Sixty Million Trillion Combinations: Plot summary

-Pochik, a former restaurant waiter (like Henry), had proven to be a brilliant mathematician.
-He had been happily working with the authorities until another mathematician, Sandino, became his rival, and an insulting, harassing rival at that - always teasing Pochik about having started work as a waiter, for instance.
-To Pochik's vast dismay, Sandino publishes an article showing the same work that Pochik had made, and Pochik is certain that Sandino stole the work.
+Pochik, a former restaurant waiter (like Henry), had been a brilliant mathematician.
+He had been happily working with the authorities until another mathematician, Sandino, became his rival, and an insulting, harassing rival at that—always teasing him about having started work as a waiter, for instance.
+To Pochik's vast dismay, Sandino publishes an article showing the same work that Pochik had done, and Pochik is certain that Sandino stole the work.

-At that point, Pochik retires to his room and reads only poetry, especially the poetry of William Wordsworth.
-When the authorities demand his cooperation, Pochik sulkily gives a clue to the code which protected his work on a shared computer; he had been certain that no one could possibly guess or deduce the code, which is made up of fourteen letters.
+At that point, Pochik retires to his room and reads only poetry, especially William Wordsworth.
+When the authorities demand his cooperation, Pochik sulkily gives a clue to the code that protected his work on a shared computer; he had been certain that no one could possibly guess or deduce the code, which is made up of 14 letters.

-The Black Widowers suggest various groups of fourteen letters, such as VLADIMIR POCHIK and SIR ISAAC NEWTON, which might provide the clue, and which Sandino might easily have thought of in order to break into the computer and steal Pochik's work.
+The Black Widowers suggest various groups of 14 letters, such as VLADIMIR POCHIK and SIR ISAAC NEWTON, which might provide the clue, and which Sandino might easily have thought of in order to break into the computer and steal Pochik's work.
 But Trumbull takes out his pocket computer and computes, gloomily, that there are about 64 million trillion different possibilities for the code word, beginning with AAAAAAAAAAAAAA.

-The Black Widowers are able to come up with the code, purely because one member shares a trait with the mathematician.
+The Black Widowers deduce the code purely because one member shares a trait with Pochik.
 That member is Henry, the waiter, who focused on the fact that Pochik was reading Wordsworth.
-He suggests fourteen letters to Trumbull (W, E, A, L, T, M, D, I, T, E, B, I, A, T) - and Trumbull leaps up and telephones Pochik, and discovers that Henry was right.
+He suggests fourteen letters to Trumbull (W, E, A, L, T, M, D, I, T, E, B, I, A, T), and Trumbull leaps up and telephones Pochik, and discovers that Henry was right.
 But how did Henry know?

 Henry explains that the number 14 suggested to him the number of lines in a sonnet.
 He recalled that a famous Wordsworth poem refers to the English poet John Milton, whose sonnet On His Blindness concludes with the famous line, "They also serve who only stand and wait."
 As a waiter, Henry felt sympathy for Pochik.
-The fourteen letters are the first letters of each line of the sonnet, which thus returns us to the earlier conversation about alliteration.
+The 14 letters are the first letters of each line of the sonnet, which thus returns us to the earlier conversation about alliteration.